 How many listings can I have on eBay before I have to pay any fees?

-eBay gives every seller 250 zero-insertion-fee listings per month at the base level (more with a store subscription — Basic gets 1,000, Premium gets 10,000, etc.).
+eBay gives every seller a monthly allowance of zero-insertion-fee listings at the base level — 250 per month, with more added by a store subscription (Basic gets 1,000, Premium gets 10,000, and so on).
 That's separate from listing-software fees.
 The "free listing" promotion you sometimes see refers to eBay's own insertion-fee allowance, not third-party software pricing.

 Ready to automate your eBay business?